-Data-driven decision-making is trending.
-Organizations have been shifting their media budgets towards ‘easy-to-quantify’ performance campaigns.
-While this has led to organizations being more aware of ROI and performance campaigns, it has also led to marketing departments finding it increasingly challenging to quantify the long-term impact of branding on bottom-line sales, and to balance branding and performance.
+Data-driven decision-making is trending.Organisations have been shifting their media budgets towards ‘easy-to-quantify’ performance campaigns.
+This has led to an increased awareness among organisations of ROI and performance campaigns.
+However, it’s also resulted in an increasing challenge for marketing departments in terms of quantifying the long-term impact of branding on bottom-line sales and balancing branding and performance campaigns.

 It is easier for a strong brand to reach performance goals, because when a brand grows in strength, it will result in more sales and traffic.
 Building a strong brand is therefore essential to reaching long-term performance goals.

-Curious to see how we help our partners achieve this balance?
+Interested in how we help our partners achieve this balance?